TrackerControl/tracker-control-android/README.md

 There are multiple versions of TrackerControl.

-If you're interested in blocking tracking, then best download TrackerControl [here](https://github.com/OxfordHCC/tracker-control-android/releases/latest/download/TrackerControl-githubRelease-latest.apk), from [F-Droid](https://f-droid.org/packages/net.kollnig.missioncontrol.fdroid), or from the [IzzyOnDroid](https://apt.izzysoft.de/fdroid/index/apk/net.kollnig.missioncontrol) F-Droid Repository.
+If you're interested in *blocking* tracking, then best download TrackerControl from [here](https://github.com/OxfordHCC/tracker-control-android/releases/latest/download/TrackerControl-githubRelease-latest.apk), from [F-Droid](https://f-droid.org/packages/net.kollnig.missioncontrol.fdroid), or from the [IzzyOnDroid](https://apt.izzysoft.de/fdroid/index/apk/net.kollnig.missioncontrol) F-Droid Repository.

-If you're interested in analysing tracking, then choose the version from [Google Play](https://play.google.com/store/apps/details?id=net.kollnig.missioncontrol.play).
+If you're interested in *analysing* tracking and generating factual evidence of it (e.g. for research), then choose the version from [Google Play](https://play.google.com/store/apps/details?id=net.kollnig.missioncontrol.play).
 The anallysis results from this version will usually be more accurate.

 ## Support TrackerControl